mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

-## Kinds of Centralization {#kinds}
+## Contributors to Centralization {#kinds}

 Centralization on the Internet is not uniform; it presents in a variety of ways, depending on its relationship to the function in question and underlying causes.
-The subsections below describe different aspects of Internet centralization.
+The subsections below describe different contributors to Internet centralization.

 ### Proprietary Centralization {#direct}

-Creating of a protocol or application with a fixed role for a specific party is the most straightforward kind of centralization.
-Many messaging, videoconferencing, chat, social networking, and similar applications operate in this fashion currently.
+Creating of a protocol or application with a fixed role for a specific party is the most straightforward expression of centralization.
+Many messaging, videoconferencing, chat, social networking, and similar applications currently operate in this fashion.

 Because they allow control by a single entity, proprietary protocols are often considered simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, compared to decentralized alternatives.
 However, they have corresponding centralization risk -- if the function has no alternative providers, or switching to those providers is too difficult, its users are "locked in."